getupcloud/managed-cluster/README.md

 - `./clusters/${CLUSTER_NAME}/${CLUSTER_TYPE}` -> `/cluster`
 - `./` -> `/repo`

-A new `/cluster/terraform.tfvars` will be generated case none is found.
+A new `/cluster/terraform.tfvars` will be generated in case none is found.
 You will be asked to fill in non-default values.
 After that, if you need to update/change values from `terraform.tfvars` simply run `terraform-edit` or `vim /cluster/terraform.tfvars`.